MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/support-multiple-providers.md

 ---
-title: "Support multiple providers with Dynamics 365 Channel Integration Framework version 2.0 | Microsoft Docs"
+title: "Support multiple providers with Dynamics 365 CIF version 2.0 | Microsoft Docs"
-description: "Support multiple providers with Dynamics 365 Channel Integration Framework version 2.0" ms.date: 12/31/2018 ms.topic: reference
+description: "Use this topic to understand how you can support multiple providers in Omnichannel for Customer Service using Dynamics 365 CIF version 2.0." ms.date: 12/31/2018 ms.topic: reference
 author: mh-jaya